 “Are there contextual differences in co-activation patterns?
 E.g., dACC appears to co-activate with DLPFC and amygdala.
 It also appears to be associated with conflict, decision making and pain.
 Is it more activated with the amygdala in studies that mention pain and more activated with DLPFC in studies that mention conflict?”

 The reviewer raises an interesting question, and one that we have begun to explore in other contexts.
 The results presented here focus on providing an overall picture of the co-activation and function of MFC.
 We agree with the Reviewer that it is very likely that certain regions are dynamically involved with different processes, depending on the context.
 However, this question is out of the scope of the present report, and would require extensive further research (there are also technical complications in modeling context-specific coactivation in this case, due to the meta-analytic nature of the data).
-We have noted this as a potential avenue for future research in a new paragraph in the discussionAlthough the present results provide a comprehensive snapshot MFC function, many have argued that brain regions dynamically assume different roles (Shackman et al., 2015) and modulate their connectivity as a function of task demands (Cole et al., 2014; Mattar et al., 2015).
+We have noted this as a potential avenue for future research in a new paragraph in the discussion:

+Although the present results provide a comprehensive snapshot MFC function, many have argued that brain regions dynamically assume different roles (Shackman et al., 2015) and modulate their connectivity as a function of task demands (Cole et al., 2014; Mattar et al., 2015).
 Moreover, MCC is likely to be among the most heterogeneous brain regions (Anderson et al., 2013) as evidenced by its very high activation rate (Nelson et al., 2010a; Yarkoni et al., 2011).
 Thus, it is possible that the functional profiles presented herein represented an ‘average’; as such, regions may deviate from this average depending on task-demands.
 For example, it’s possible that ventral MCC co-activates more strongly with the amygdala during ‘fear’, but co-activates with posterior insula during ‘pain’.
-An interesting avenue of future research will be to precisely characterize how co-activation and functional patterns of MCC change as a function of context through large-scale meta-analysis and dynamic resting-state functional connectivity (Hutchison et al., 2013).
+An interesting avenue of future research will be to precisely characterize how co-activation and functional patterns of MCC change as a function of context through large-scale meta-analysis and dynamic resting-state functional connectivity (Hutchison et al., 2013). ” – lines 483-489

 “Even though the authors state distinct areas with distinct functions and connections there appear to be strong overall similarities in neighboring regions in co-activation and function potentially with gradients of change along different axes.
 For example "motor" seems to gradually decrease from posterior to anterior.
 Pain appears to decrease from ventral to dorsal Similarly DLPFC co-activation appears to increase from posterior to anterior.
 It would be very interesting to see if there is concordance or correlation in these functional - connectivity gradients / changes?
 E.g., a gradient of decrease in pain is associated with a decrease in amygdala co-activation?”

 We have attempted to discuss potential gradients in more detail in the discussion.
 First, we have tried to formally identify functional gradients by introducing post-hoc exploratory tests of functional differences between sub-regions in the results (lines 381-400).
 These tests reveal some potential gradients, such as the association with ‘reward’ becoming stronger ventrally in the anterior zone.
 Although we do not have a test to formally determine if these gradients are accompanied by specific changes in co-activation, we have attempted to discuss such possibilities in the discussion: